jcgay/gradle-notifier/README.md

 Desktop notifications for [Gradle](http://gradle.org).
 A notification is sent when a build ends indicating if the build has failed or succeeded.

+## Compatibility

+Gradle < 4.2 : Use gradle-notifier v1.2.0
+Gradle >= 4.2 : Use gradle-notifier v2.0.0

 ## Installation

 The plugin can be configured in an [initialization script](http://gradle.org/docs/current/userguide/init_scripts.html) or in the [build script](https://gradle.org/docs/current/userguide/plugins.html).